Peak oil: Unconventional sources

+While not an actual source of unconventional oil, processes which convert other hydrocarbons are similar to unconventional oil in that they are 'unconventional' and very costly to produce.
+They include coal liquefaction or gas to liquids which produce synthetic fuels from coal or natural gas via the Fischer–Tropsch process, Bergius process, or Karrick process.

 Discoveries

-The peak of world oilfield discoveries occurred in the 1960s at around (Gb)/year.
-According to the Association for the Study of Peak Oil and Gas (ASPO), the rate of discovery has been falling steadily since.
-Less than 10 Gb/yr of oil were discovered each year between 2002 and 2007.
-According to a 2010 Reuters article, the annual rate of discovery of new fields has remained remarkably constant at 15–20 Gb/yr.

-But despite the fall-off in new field discoveries, and record-high production rates, the reported proved reserves of crude oil remaining in the ground in 2014, which totaled 1,490 billion barrels, not counting Canadian heavy oil sands, were more than quadruple the 1965 proved reserves of 354 billion barrels.
+Global discoveries of oilfields peaked in the 1960s at around 55 Goilbbl per year.
+More recently, 2021 was the worst year for oil and gas discoveries dating back to 1946.
+This is to be expected of a finite resource.
+But despite the fall-off in new field discoveries, the reported proved reserves of crude oil remaining in the ground in 2014, which totaled 1,490 billion barrels, were more than quadruple the 1965 proved reserves of 354 billion barrels.
 A researcher for the U.S. Energy Information Administration has pointed out that after the first wave of discoveries in an area, most oil and natural gas reserve growth comes not from discoveries of new fields, but from extensions and additional gas found within existing fields.

 A report by the UK Energy Research Centre noted that "discovery" is often used ambiguously, and explained the seeming contradiction between falling discovery rates since the 1960s and increasing reserves by the phenomenon of reserve growth.
 The report noted that increased reserves within a field may be discovered or developed by new technology years or decades after the original discovery.
 But because of the practice of "backdating", any new reserves within a field, even those to be discovered decades after the field discovery, are attributed to the year of initial field discovery, creating an illusion that discovery is not keeping pace with production.

-Reserves
+As of 2010, finding new oil had reportedly become much more difficult and expensive, as oil producers had to search through more remote and inhospitable parts of the planet.